 2. Never email angry.

 One of the nice benefits of email in comparison to other forms of communication is that you’re never put on the spot.
-If you’re feeling emotional and likely to say something unprofessional that you might regret later, you can always close the window or step away from the computer for a bit.
+Anytime you’re in an emotional state where you’re tempted to say something unprofessional you might regret later, you can always close the window or step away from the computer for a bit.
 Wait to send business emails until you’ve had a chance to cool down and think through the best way to communicate what you want to say.

 3. Read over all your emails.

 Typos happen to everyone, but they can quickly make an email that seems clear to you become incomprehensible to the recipient.
 Read over each email before you send it to make sure that you haven’t made any embarrassing errors and that what you’re trying to say is clear.
 You’ll be amazed at all the little mistakes you catch when you do this.

 4. Don’t be a spammer.